dijipiji/WiproWeather/README.md

 • more error checking and tests

-• more data sanitization and more defensive programming with some of the optionals and assumptions around those
+• more data sanitization and more defensive programming against some of the optionals and the assumptions around those

-• better filtering of the weather dataset against each day
+• better filtering of the weather dataset by the Model against each day

 • localization for text